Struct arrayvec::ArrayString [−][src]

 let mut iter = " Mary had\ta\u{2009}little \n\t lamb".split_whitespace(); assert_eq!(Some("Mary"), iter.next()); assert_eq!(Some("had"), iter.next()); assert_eq!(Some("a"), iter.next()); assert_eq!(Some("little"), iter.next()); assert_eq!(Some("lamb"), iter.next()); assert_eq!(None, iter.next());

-pub fn lines(&self) -> Lines
+pub fn lines(&self) -> Lines1.0.0[src]

-An iterator over the lines of a string, as string slices.
+pub fn lines(&self) -> LinesAn iterator over the lines of a string, as string slices.

-Lines are ended with either a newline (\n
+Lines are ended with either a newline (\n) or a carriage return with

-a line feed (\r\n
+a line feed (\r\n).

 The final line ending is optional.